 1. Getting Started

-• Strategic Purpose - understand Organizational Information Requirements (OIR) Goals (using the OIR template)
+• Strategic Purpose - Understand Organizational Information Requirements (OIR) goals using the OIR template

 2. Creating the AIR (in Scope)

-• Create Assets (manually or from templates/bSDD)
+• Create Assets manually or using templates and bSDD

 • Import CSV Asset Information Requirements

-• Import Asset list
+• Import Asset List

 • Import Information Requirements

-• Setup Custom Information Fields
+• Set up Custom Information Fields

-• Model-based Info
+• Model-based information

 • Descriptions